- HOME PAGE

 Second, by bringing to light unseen micro-realities hidden behind pictorial facades, the detective or street camera performed as a “stealth” technology in the historical era of the X-ray, the laboratory microscope, smokeless gun powder, and the torpedo killer submarine.
 By working to minimize distortions in behavior caused by technology’s presence, including an operators’ tell-tale interference, a stealth presence aimed to expose–“to X-Ray”–previously inaccessible evidence beneath the surface.
 Accordingly, Hine the investigating photographer coveted an anonymous presence on the scene of action, casting a slim imprint on the street with a shadowy outline.
 In dramatic contrast, Progressive-era reformers such as Jane Addams and her peers favored the revisionist literary genre of Autobiography as the popular medium for self-expression.
 Their intensely personal retrospective life histories centered on early conversion experiences to a sacred mission of Christian charity and social service.
 Over time they forged a steely pro-active self-identity essential to a reformer’s adversarial tasks.

 Third, “Ever; – the Human Document to keep the present and future in touch with the past.”
 In Hine’s body of work, temporal perspectives, angles, and positions on a subject of interest were inexhaustible.
 The sheer production of Hine images seemed interminable.
 No single image was definitive.
 None was symbolically exemplary or sole representative of a truth.
 None was iconic.
 Imagining the realities of working lives, especially children and youth, the photographer’s visual burden to change public thinking by means of pictures with powerful ideas was a lofty one.
-When the photograph softened, mellowed, and washed out the texture of hash conditions and hard times, when it manipulated fakery and lied at the command of special interests, the photographer failed.
+When the photograph softened, mellowed, and washed out the texture of harsh conditions and hard times, when it manipulated fakery and lied at the command of special interests, the photographer failed.
 “While photographs may not lie,” Hine turned the irony on its head, “liars may photograph.”

 EARLY INFLUENCE, OSHKOSH WISCONSIN (1898-1900)